Particular/docs.particular.net/nservicebus/logging/index.md

 snippet:OverrideLoggingLevelInCode

-The above API is only available in Version 5 and higher.
+The above API is only available in Version 5 and above.
 In earlier versions you can achieve the same by taking full control over the [Log4Net integration](log4net.md).

 ## Changing the defaults